 OHA/ODE Recommendation(s) Layered Health and Safety Measures MEASURES DURING PERIODS OF HIGH TRANSMISSION: describe what mitigating measures the school will implement during periods of high transmission to reduce the spread of COVID-19 and protect inperson learning?
 Within the community, high transmission is defined at the county level through CDC COVID-19 Community Levels.
 Within a school, high transmission may be defined as high absenteeism or unusual spread within a cohort (e.g., a large outbreak in a classroom).
 COVID-19 Vaccination During times of high transmission, we will keep track of local or nearby vaccine clinics so we can provide that information to anyone that needs it.
 Face Coverings Face coverings will continue to be provided to students and staff that request them.
 However, the wearing of a facial covering indoors and outdoors will be optional for all.
 Isolation We have an isolation area listed in our communicable disease management plan, all necessary staff members know of this area and are able to follow the disease management plan.
 Symptom Screening We have many layers of symptom screening.
 All parents have access via website of symptoms to screen their students for (with many reminders throughout the year), we have a staff member visually screening all students as they enter campus.
 During times of high transmission, we will communicate on a more regular basis with our parents about symptoms to be looking for and which are exclusionary.
-COVID-19 Testing Testing is available and families will be directed to testing sites.
-Tests will be given only when requested by a parent/guardian of the student.
-School staff will not provide a test or administer a test without consent from the parent/guardian.
+COVID-19 Testing Families and staff will be directed to contact their primary physician.
+Airflow and Circulation We have HEPA air purifiers in each classroom, our ventilation systems were completely remodeled, and we leave the doors and windows open as much as possible.
+Cohorting Cohorting is being maintained throughout the school day.